 - Wear your Birks with a thick pair of socks.

-The first few times you wear you Birkenstocks, wear them with a thick pair of socks like these, made by Birkenstock, don’t worry about how you look for now, you’re not going outside in them just yet!
+The first few times you wear your Birkenstocks, wear them with a thick pair of socks like these, made by Birkenstock, don’t worry about how you look.
+For now, you’re not going outside in them just yet!

 - Day 1

 Wear your Birkenstocks with thick hiking socks like these for approximately 5 minutes if you feel any pain take them off immediately.